Arjuni-Morgaon Assembly constituency

-Arjuni Morgaon is one of the 288 Vidhan Sabha constituency of Maharashtra state in India.
+Arjuni Morgaon Assembly constituency is one of the 288 Vidhan Sabha constituency of Maharashtra state in India.
 This Constituency is one of the three Constituencies located in the Gondia district.

 It is part of the Bhandara-Gondiya Lok Sabha constituency along with five other Vidhan Sabha segments, namely Sakoli, Bhandara, Gondia, Tumsar and Tirora.

 Geographical scope

 The constituency comprises Sadak-Arjuni tehsil, parts of Goregaon tehesil, Revenue Circle Mohadi and Arjuni Morgaon tehsil as well as subdivision.